Magisk-Modules-Repo/WDAnimationcxair/README.md

-# WatchDogs Animation for TECNO Camon CX Air
+# BASA Animation Switcher for TECNO CX Air

 ## Description

 All the real and official three versions of WatchDogs animation for TECNO Camon CX Air.

-Changes the Bootanimation animation and shutdown animation to watchdogs with the one you want from all the three versions included in this module.
+Changes the bootanimation animation and shutanimation to watchdogs with the one you want from all the three versions included in this module.

 You can select between all the three version of watchdogs boot animation using your volume key during installation.
 As simple as that!